gozdemadendere/gozdemadendere/README.md

 🎯 My ultimate goal is to use my passion for leveraging data to demonstrate my skills to help organizations make data-driven decisions and achieve their strategic business goals.

 💻 I've always had a strong passion for improving my coding skills, especially in Python and advanced SQL.
-To this end, I honed my programming skills through two Data Science bootcamps: WBS Coding School-Berlin and Miuul (still ongoing).
+To this end, I honed my programming skills through two Data Science bootcamps: Miuul ad WBS Coding School-Berlin.

 🗃 During the bootcamps, I completed many projects that showcased my knowledge of Python, SQL, Tableau, and the implementation of various Machine Learning algorithms.